nida78/wp-wiki-tooltip/README.md

 # Changelog
 The last three major releases are listed here, only.
 Find complete log of all changes in the [extra changelog file](https://github.com/nida78/wp-wiki-tooltip/blob/master/CHANGELOG.md)!

+## [1.10.0 - C6H13NO2 | Leucine ]
+*Release Date -  April 15th, 2020*

+* all dynamic JavaScript that was printed in HTML is moved into static JS files to avoid problems with other plugins
+* the used Tooltipster plugin is updated to its version 4.2.7

 ## [1.9.0 - C6H13NO2 | Isoleucine ]
 *Release Date - January 1st, 2019*